Shake!: 2009 revival

 In September 2009, it was announced that Channel 5 had entered into a strategic sponsorship with Disney to bring back Shake!.
 Under the new arrangement, Disney would sponsor the block and also provide some Disney Channel programming for the slot, such as Hannah Montana and Wizards of Waverly Place.
 Shake! returned with a new presenter, Jen Pringle.

 The revived Shake! launched on Sunday 4 October 2009 at 10am with Snobs, Wizards of Waverly Place, Hannah Montana, and The Tribe.
 Snobs and The Tribe were previously screened during the earlier run of Shake!.

 In 2010, Shake! was sponsored by Nickelodeon, returning with a revamped set and showing iCarly and True Jackson, VP, among others.

 However, Shake! was removed again in 2011 and was replaced with other imports including Power Rangers, Batman: The Brave and the Bold, ThunderCats, and Slugterra.
-In 2014, they began airing shows from Nicktoons including SpongeBob SquarePants, Teenage Mutant Ninja Turtles, Rise of the Teenage Mutant Ninja Turtles, The Fairly OddParents, and The Loud House.
+In 2014, they began airing shows from Nickelodeon including SpongeBob SquarePants, Teenage Mutant Ninja Turtles, Rise of the Teenage Mutant Ninja Turtles, The Fairly OddParents, and The Loud House.